 SMRAM is invisible to OS/VMM.
 A processor executing in the 0-3 ring privilege levels will not be able to read from or write to SMRAM space.
 When the processor switches to SMM on receipt of an SMI, then processor executes code out of the SMRAM area.

 There are two different categories of SMI sources, asynchronous and synchronous.
 SMIs due to platform and hardware events are asynchronous in nature.
-Software SMIs are invoked by writing to Port 0xB2 (in Intel® Architecture platforms) and are synchronous in nature.
+Software SMIs are invoked by writing to the SMI Command Port (0xB2 in Intel® Architecture platforms) and are synchronous in nature.

 Issues with SMM – Problem Statement